-- Name, address and phone number, including 24-hour emergency numbers for at least 2 persons located in or near Boulder County who are responsible for emergency field operations.
-The Operator is responsible for ensuring that at least one of these emergency contacts can be on the site of any emergency within 15 minutes. - 2.
-Protocols for notification of emergency response services and the County, including contact names and numbers for each such agency, for use in reporting any incident causing or threatening to cause personal injury or property damage.
-Emergency response must be notified immediately upon the imminent threat or occurrence of such incidents; the County must be notified as quickly thereafter as practicable and in no instance more than 24 hours later. - 3.
-An as-built facilities map in a format suitable for input into the County's GIS system depicting the locations and type of above and below ground facilities including sizes and depths below grade of all onsite and offsite oil and gas gathering and transmission lines and associated equipment, isolation valves, surface operations and their functions. - 4.
-Transportation routes to and from oil and gas facilities for emergency response and management purposes, including at least two (2) evacuation routes and health care facilities that would be used. - 5.
-Detailed information addressing each potential emergency that may be associated with the operation.
-This may include any or all of the following: well integrity issues; explosions; fires; gas, oil or water pipeline leaks or ruptures; hydrogen sulfide or other toxic or explosive gas emissions; and hazardous material vehicle accidents or spills.
-This may also include external hazards to the site such as earthquakes, lightning, floods, high winds, tornadoes, terrorism, vandalism, or wildfire. - 6.
-The threshold or triggers constituting various potential types of emergencies must be identified. - 7.
-The plan must include a provision that any spill outside of the containment area or that has the potential to leave the facility or to threaten a water body or groundwater must be reported to the emergency dispatch and the Director immediately, and in no case more than 4 hours after such spill is discovered, in addition to all necessary reporting to state agencies. - 8.
-Project-specific emergency response plans are required for any project that involves drilling or penetrating through known zones of hydrogen sulfide gas. - 9.
+- leave the facility or to threaten a water body or groundwater must be reported to the emergency dispatch and the Director immediately, and in no case more than 4 hours after such spill is discovered, in addition to all necessary reporting to state agencies. - 8.
 The plan must include a provision that obligates the Operator to reimburse the appropriate emergency response service providers for costs incurred in connection with any emergency.
-The appropriate emergency response service provider may specify alternative methods for reimbursement of its services. - 10.
-Detailed information showing that the Operator has adequate personnel, ongoing safety training of all onsite personnel, safety supplies, and funding to implement the emergency response plan immediately at all times during operations. - 11.
+The appropriate emergency response service provider may specify alternative methods for reimbursement of its services. - 9.
+Detailed information showing that the Operator has adequate personnel, ongoing safety training of all onsite personnel, safety supplies, and funding to implement the emergency response plan immediately at all times during operations. - 10.
 As applicable, the plan must include provisions that obligate the Operator to keep onsite and make immediately available to any emergency responders the identification and corresponding Safety Data Sheets (SDS) of all products used, stored or transported to the site, including fracking fluids.
 Operators must timely provide SDS to the public in response to a written request.
-In cases of spills or other emergency events, the plan must include provisions establishing a notification process to emergency responders of potential products they may encounter, including the products used in the hydraulic fracturing fluids. - 12.
-The plan must include a provision establishing a process by which the Operator periodically engages with the surrounding residents and landowners to educate them on the risks of the existing operations, explain emergency procedures, and establish a process for surrounding neighbors to communicate with the Operator. - 13.
-The plan must include a process by which the community can submit concerns and complaints and be assured of timely responses. - G. Revegetation and Reclamation.
-When any pre-existing oil and gas facility is decommissioned, all areas disturbed will be reclaimed and revegetated to the satisfaction of the County. - H. Stormwater Quality Control.
-Adequate stormwater quality control measures must be used to comply with applicable permits and County regulations. - I. Fines.
+In cases of spills or other emergency events, the plan must include provisions establishing a notification process to emergency responders of potential products they may encounter, including the products used in the hydraulic fracturing fluids. - 11.
+The plan must include a provision establishing a process by which the Operator periodically engages with the surrounding residents and landowners to educate them on the risks of the existing operations, explain emergency procedures, and establish a process for surrounding neighbors to communicate with the Operator. - 12.
+The plan must include a process by which the community can submit concerns and complaints and be assured of timely responses. - H. Revegetation and Reclamation.
+When any pre-existing oil and gas facility is decommissioned, all areas disturbed will be reclaimed and revegetated to the satisfaction of the County, in consultation with the landowner.
+Revegetation and reclamation will include, but is not limited to, the use of native plant species when appropriate, integrated management of weed control and prevention, and full establishment of appropriate vegetation for a minimum of three consecutive growing seasons.
+No species on List A, B, or C in the County's Noxious Weed Management Plan may be used to meet revegetation requirements. - I. Stormwater Quality Control.
+Adequate stormwater quality control measures must be used to comply with applicable permits and County regulations. - J. Weed Control.
+Any weeds identified on the property must be contained and suppressed, and dispersal of their seeds must be prevented. - K. Fines.
 Violations of this section are subject to the enforcement mechanisms in 12-1400 and 12-1500.